burrsutter/docker_tutorial/readme.md

     ![Alt text](/screenshots/docker_run_centos.png?raw=true "docker run centos")

     This will take some time if this is the first run of the "centos" image

     If you run the same command again, you will notice that is runs immediately, no download required.
     A Docker container starts incredibly fast when compared to traditional virtual machine technology.

+    To prove that point, run the same command again.

+    > Note: the container stops as soon as it finishes the /bin/echo command

 13. On Windows, with boot2docker 1.3.x, the Users directory is shared as `/c/Users`